HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 One project focuses on cleft lip and palate (CL/P) and involves determining what genes increase a child's susceptibility to orofacial clefting and whether clefting may be prevented or effectively treated.
 Although the most common craniofacial birth defect, investigators are still working to understand the basic cellular and molecular mechanisms required for normal fusion of the facial processes during early embryonic development.
 In collaboration with Dr. Castens at the University of Pennsylvania, who has developed a novel CL/P mouse model, Dr. Nah-Cederquist is testing candidate genes and signaling molecules central for upper lip and palate formation.
 In this study, the lab is using in utero gene transfer approach and ex vivo whole embryo culture system.

 A second research project by Dr. Nah-Cederquist involves the temporomandibular joint (TMJ), which has unique anatomical and histological organization to meet its functional requirements.
 Malformation and/or destruction of the TMJ, such as in first or second branchial arch syndromes, juvenile arthritis, and trauma, have serious consequences in jaw function and facial morphology.
-In collaboration with Dr. E. Koyama in the Division of Orthopedic Surgery at CHOP, Dr. Nah-Cederquist and her lab are investigating the developmental and cellular processes that dictates formation, development, and maintenance of structural organization of the TMJ.
+In collaboration with Dr. E. Koyama in the Orthopedic Center at CHOP, Dr. Nah-Cederquist and her lab are investigating the developmental and cellular processes that dictates formation, development, and maintenance of structural organization of the TMJ.

 In addition, Dr. Nah-Cederquist is designing a regenerative bone scaffold-based tissue engineering strategy that could help repair of non-load bearing craniofacial bony defects resulting from trauma or birth defects.
 This study focuses development of a novel delivery system for bone morphogenic proteins.